akshithambekar/akshithambekar/README.md

 ### Hi there 👋

-<p>My name is Akshith and I'm an undergraduate student studying computer science at George Mason University.
+<p>My name is Akshith and I'm currently studying computer science at George Mason University.

 I'm currently working at MicroHealth as a software engineer intern, contributing to various projects as a full-stack developer.